nexusformat/definitions/manual/source/motivations.rst

 *energy* when it is used to describe data (e.g., ``E``, ``e``, ``keV``, ``eV``, ``nrg``, ...).

 NeXus recognized that each scientific specialty has developed a unique dictionary and needs to categorize data using those terms.
-The NeXus Application Definitions provide the means to document the lexicography for use in data files of that scientific specialty.
+NeXus Application Definitions provide the means to document the lexicography for use in data files of that scientific specialty.